How many kilojoules are you drinking?

 = 1 loaf of garlic bread

-We've got loads of tasty, alcohol-free options to choose from.
+We've got loads of tasty, alcohol-free drinks to choose from.

 Tips to cut back

 - Organise social catch-ups that don’t centre on alcohol.
-Head out for lunch with the family, play bocce in the park with friends or plan a scavenger hunt for your work function
+Head out for lunch with the family and friends or plan a scavenger hunt for your work function

 - Have alcohol-free days